ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ll things else.
+Your
+character cannot be essentially injured ex­
+cept by your own acts.
+If any one speaks
+ill of you, let your life be so that none will
+believo him.
+Drink no kind of intoxicating
+liquors.
+Ever live (misfortunes excepted,)
+wilhin your income.
+When you retire to
+bed, think over what you have been doing
+during the day.
+Make no haste to be rich,
+if you would prosper.
+Small and steady
 gains give competency with tranquillity of
 mind.
 Never play at any kind of game ot
 chance.
 Avoid temptation ; through fear